ThrillStays

 Imsouane is a small fishing village 80 kilometers north of Agadir with two waves that together cover every skill level:

 The Bay: A long, soft right-hander that breaks into a sheltered bay.
 Rides of 300+ meters are possible on solid swells.
 This is the longest rideable wave in Africa and possibly the longest right-hand point break in the world.
-It is perfect for longboarders, intermediates, and anyone who wants to practice turns on endlessly long walls.
+Perfect for longboarders, intermediates, and anyone who wants to practice turns on endlessly long walls.

 The Cathedral: A fast, powerful left-hand reef break that works on big swells.
 Expert only.
 When The Bay is 3-4 feet, The Cathedral can be 8-10 feet with heavy barrels.

-The vibe: Imsouane is what Taghazout was 15 years ago: quiet, authentic, and centered around fishing and surfing.
-Development is coming fast, so visit sooner rather than later.
+The vibe: Imsouane is what Taghazout was 15 years ago — quiet, authentic, and centered around fishing and surfing.
+Development is accelerating, so visit sooner rather than later.
 Budget accommodation from $10 per night.

 Budget Breakdown